AnanyShah/portaldocs/portal-sdk/generated/top-extensions-styling.md

 1. Usage resets defaults font-family branding that is enforced for typographic consistency
 1. Usage assigns or relies on unique identifiers.
 Identifier allocation is reserved in the Portal for accessibility purposes

+<a name="html-css-and-svg-sanitization-css-library"></a>
+## CSS Library

+A CSS Library of reusable, composable classes is provided.
+Please refer to the Playground extension for the latest available library classes and their documentation.

 <a name="html-css-and-svg-sanitization-html-sanitization"></a>
 ## HTML sanitization